dhivyaeswaran/dhivyaeswaran.github.io/index.md

 ## About Me

-Since May 2020, I'm an Applied Scientist at Amazon A9 working on neural information retrieval.
+Since May 2020, I'm an Applied Scientist at Amazon.
+I help innovate, develop, evaluate, and launch deep-learned models to fuel next-generation Amazon Search, with a focus on improving search quality in new and emerging locales.

 I received my Ph.D. in Computer Science from Carnegie Mellon University, where I was advised by [Prof. Christos Faloutsos](http://www.cs.cmu.edu/~christos/) and supported partially by the [Snap Graduate Fellowship](https://snapresearchfs.splashthat.com/).
 My [thesis](./papers/dissertation.pdf) focused on anomaly detection and semi-supervised learning in graphs.
 Prior to that, I received my B.Tech.
 (Hons.) in Computer Science and Engineering from Indian Institute of Technology Madras in 2015.

-Outside of work, I love board games and puzzles, enjoy reading and cooking, and am always on the lookout for opportunities to travel and explore.
-I can (easily) be bribed with a good chai tea latte and some spicy *biriyani*.
+Outside of work, I like to run, play board games, solve puzzles, read, and travel.
+I am also learning *kathak*, a North Indian classical dance.
+I can be bribed with a good chai tea latte, some spicy *biriyani*, and a *basundhi*.

 My CV is [here](./CV.pdf).